Frank Calabrese Sr.

-Frank James Calabrese Sr. (March 17, 1937 – December 25, 2012), also known as "Frankie Breeze", was an American mobster who served as a made man in the Chicago Outfit, controlling major loansharking and illegal gambling operations.
+Frank James Calabrese Sr. (March 17, 1937 – December 25, 2012), also known as "Frankie Breeze", was an American mobster who served as a "made man" in the Chicago Outfit, controlling major loansharking and illegal gambling operations.
 He is best known as a central figure in Operation Family Secrets and the subsequent federal trial.
 Calabrese, who was battling multiple ailments, died on Christmas Day 2012 at the Federal Medical Center, Butner, in North Carolina.

 Early life

-Frank Calabrese Sr. was born in Chicago, Illinois on March 17, 1937, to James and Sophie Calabrese.
+Frank Calabrese Sr. was born in Chicago, Illinois, on March 17, 1937, to James and Sophie Calabrese.
 Calabrese grew up on the West Side of Chicago, dropped out of school in the fourth grade and sold newspapers on Grand Avenue, he told jurors during a trial in 2007.
 He also told jurors that his family was so poor that they would eat oatmeal for dinner.
-Calabrese enlisted in the U.S. Army, however he went AWOL five days after boot camp.
+Calabrese enlisted in the U.S. Army, however, he went AWOL five days after boot camp.

-Career in the mob
+Criminal career

 Calabrese's arrest record dates from 1954, when he served two years in prison for a violation of the Dyer Act (auto theft).
-He was The Outfit's Chinatown, or 26th Street, crew boss who provided loans to hundreds of customers at exorbitant interest rates that varied from one percent to 10 percent per week.
+He and his brother Nicholas were both inducted as "made" members of the Chicago Outfit during an induction ceremony conducted by Joey Aiuppa at a restaurant on Roosevelt Road on October 9, 1983.
+Calabrese was the Outfit's Chinatown, or 26th Street, crew boss who provided loans to hundreds of customers at exorbitant interest rates that varied from one percent to 10 percent per week.
 The federal government estimates that Calabrese's crew grossed more than $2,600,000.
 Calabrese instructed his crew members to, "do anything you have to do", to collect the loans.
 If a debtor did not have the money, the Calabrese crew would seize the debtor's car, home and business.
-Calabrese reported to Angelo J. LaPietra "The Hook", who was the ultimate boss of the 26th Street Crew and founder of the Italian American Club from where operations were handled.
+Calabrese reported to Angelo "the Hook" LaPietra, who was the ultimate boss of the 26th Street Crew and founder of the Italian American Club from where operations were handled.

 At one point, Calabrese gained control of an auto repair shop in River Grove, Illinois, when the owner, Matthew Russo, fell behind on a loan.
 In 1990, Calabrese entered an agreement with a car dealership in Elmhurst, Illinois, to direct car repair work to this mob-controlled repair shop in exchange for kickbacks.
 However, Russo had become an undercover government informant and recorded the mobsters at one meeting at the dealership.
 Calabrese and eight of his crew members—sons Frank Calabrese Jr. and Kurt Calabrese; brother Nick Calabrese, Louis Bombacino, Philip Tolomeo, Kevin Kudulis, Terry Scalise and Philip Fiore—were eventually arrested.